 Wow… I have to admit, this is the first time I’ve been truly impressed with myself on this journey.
 Halfway… I’ve hiked 1,014 mile.
 I’m halfway done with the Appalachian Trail.
 I have attempted to keep track of the number of mountains we have climbed, but at this point it seems to be too many to bother with reporting.
-Of the 1,500 people that have attempted to thru-hike the AT this year, over 50% of those people have already quit.
+Of the 1,500 people who have attempted to thru-hike the AT this year, over 50% of those people have already quit.
 To put the distance in perspective; Florence, AL to New York City via interstates is exactly 990 miles… You could have walked yourself to a Coney Island hot dog by now…

 FAQ (as promised to loyal readers):